Amirthaganesh7521/CyberSecurity_Lab_Setup/Config/config.md

 ---------------------------------------------------------------------
 ```
 ## Note !
  *  Ensure the connection setup whenever perform attack simulation  ! and keep this virtual lab privately in to your host .
- * To implement the firewall on each domian  which poses more effective setup  !
+ * To implement the firewall on each domain  which possess more effective setup  !
 If you have enough capacity to your system.